A small and vigorous black hole in the early Universe: Abstract

-Even stronger constraints are given by the analysis of the NIII] multiplet (Fig.\ref{fig:spectra}b).
+Even stronger constraints come from the NIII] multiplet (Fig.\ref{fig:spectra}b).
 This is contributed primarily by four semi-forbidden lines at 1748.6\AA, 1749.7\AA, 1752.2\AA\ and 1754.0\AA \ (and the much weaker 1746.8\AA).
-All of these have high critical densities ($\rm > 10^9~cm^{-3}$), but the 1748.6\AA\ and 1754.0\AA \ transitions have the highest critical density of $\rm 10^{10}~cm^{-3}$.
-Note that, as they come from the same upper level, their fluxes are constrained to be in a fixed ratio of $F_{1754}/F_{1748}=1.05$ (likewise the two transitions 1746.6\AA\ and 1752.2\AA \ come from the same level and their ratio is constrainted to be 0.14).
-The 1754.0\AA\ line is well resolved from the rest of the multiplet, and its intensity is well constrained to be 0.25$\pm$0.04 of the total intensity of the whole multiplet.
+All of these have high critical densities ($\rm > 10^9~cm^{-3}$), but the 1748.6\AA\ and 1754.0\AA \ transitions have the highest critical density of $\rm 10^{10}~cm^{-3}$ (note that atomic physics requires fixed flux ratios $F_{1754}/F_{1748}=1.05$ and $F_{1746}/F_{1752}=0.14$, see Methods).
+The 1754.0\AA\ line is well resolved from the rest of the multiplet, and its intensity is well constrained to be 0.25$\pm$0.04 of the total intensity of the multiplet.
 Such a high ratio can only be achieved when both the 1749.7\AA\ and 1752.2\AA\ transitions are suppressed relative to the 1748.6\AA\ and 1754.0\AA\ because of the very high density.
-As illustrated in Fig.\ref{fig:cloudy}a, when compared with the expectations from a wide range of photoionization models, the observed ratio requires a density higher than 10$^{10}$~cm$^{-3}$ (or higher than 10$^{9}$~cm$^{-3}$ at 3$\sigma$).
-Such high densities are completely inconsistent with any ionized HII regions in any star-forming galaxy, but are fully in the realm of the Broad Line Regions (BLRs) of AGN, which are indeed characterized by extremely high densities ($\rm \sim 10^{9}-10^{15}~cm^{-3}$).
-Therefore, together with the [NeIV] and CII$^*$ detections, the most plausible explanation is that GN-z11 hosts an AGN and that these semi-forbidden lines observed in its spectrum are mostly emitted by the associated BLR.
+As illustrated in Fig.\ref{fig:cloudy}b, when compared with the expectations from a wide range of photoionization models, the observed ratio requires a density higher than 10$^{9}$~cm$^{-3}$ at 3$\sigma$ (higher than 10$^{10}$~cm$^{-3}$ at 2$\sigma$).
+Such high densities are completely inconsistent with any HII regions in any star-forming galaxy, but are fully in the realm of the Broad Line Regions (BLRs) of AGN, which are indeed characterized by extremely high densities ($\rm \sim 10^{9}-10^{15}~cm^{-3}$).

+Therefore, the most plausible explanation is that GN-z11 hosts an AGN and that these semi-forbidden lines observed in its spectrum are mostly emitted by the associated BLR.